Copper Metals in Newport Bay

 The City's previous comments and materials submitted in response to the 2016 draft Newport Bay Copper TMDL:

-The Santa Ana Regional Water Quality Control Board will hold public workshops to obtain public comments regarding the proposed amendments to the Water Quality Control Plan for the Santa Ana River Basin to incorporate TMDLs for Copper and Non-TMDL Action Plan for Zinc, Mercury, Arsenic and Chromium in Newport Bay.
+The Santa Ana Regional Water Quality Control Board will hold a public workshop to obtain public comments regarding the proposed amendments to the Water Quality Control Plan for the Santa Ana River Basin to incorporate a TMDL for Copper in Newport Bay.
 No action will be taken at the workshops to consider adoption of the proposed amendments.
-The Regional Board will hold a public hearing at a later date for that purpose.
+The Regional Board will hold a public hearing scheduled for October 15, 2021 to adopt this TMDL.

 Workshops will be held: